-Author has written 14 stories for NCIS: Los Angeles, Republic of Doyle, Chicago PD, Hawaii Five-0, and NCIS: New Orleans.
+Author has written 17 stories for NCIS: Los Angeles, Republic of Doyle, Chicago PD, CSI: New York, Hawaii Five-0, NCIS: New Orleans, and Blue Bloods.

 I write because of the voices in my head.
 Now you can hear them too.

 I've come to the realization that I might follow too many shows.
-Creating the PVR schedule for this year involved a week of planning and a chart.
+Creating the PVR schedule for the year would involve a week of planning and a chart.
 Any show suggestion that was made after the schedule was done was met with a glare.
-In alphabetical order: Arrow, Blindspot, Blue Bloods, The Big Bang Theory, Chicago PD, The Flash, Hawaii 5-0, Leverage (still haven't seen the last season), Lethal Weapon, The Musketeers (BBC version), NCIS, NCIS:LA, NCIS:NO, Republic of Doyle (I WILL MISS YOU WHEN YOU LEAVE US...DON'T GO...TOO LATE), Sherlock...I probably missed one.
+In alphabetical order: Blue Bloods, The Big Bang Theory, Chicago PD, Hawaii 5-0, Hudson & Rex, Leverage, Lethal Weapon, The Musketeers (BBC version), NCIS, NCIS:LA, NCIS:NO, Republic of Doyle, The Rookie, Sherlock...I probably missed one.

 Music is a massive part of my life, I usually have it going at all times.
 I'm that person who's singing outloud in the car beside you.
 Musicals are awesome, because who doesn't want to live in a world where you can randomly break into song and dance for no apparent reason?
 Also, I happen to burn holes in my classic rock albums...ahem...Supernatural...ahem.